Clockian/CS_430/project_2/README.md

 The purpose of this program is to create a functioning raycaster.
 This raycaster will have the following components:
 + Parser - to read the contents of a CSV file, then put that data into a usable data structure
 + Raycast - using the data, creates the scene and "takes the picture"
-+ Store - store the "picture" as a P3 .ppm file
++ Writer - stores the "picture" as a P6 .ppm file

 <b>Usage</b>